 Also, the small building to the south of the Weston building, which was a steam bath back in the forties, is still in place, although completely re-clad, as are the Victorian row-houses south of that.
 Both buildings up on the south side of Queen Street, on either side of Peter, are still there (in fact, I was just there in February, at Little Nicky’s Coffee Shop which is located in the one on the left — photos of that are posted in this post.)
 The ones across Queen Street aren’t there anymore though.
 Where they were has been a parking lot for as long as I can remember, and is now a construction site, which you’ll get a look at further in this story.

-What makes the old Weston building particularly interesting is the company, Allied Properties, who bought it in 1998, chose to keep the old building in place, opting to painstakingly retrofit it and build over-top, rather than demolish it.
+Rather, this story is about the wonderful renovation/alteration that was made to the old Weston Bakery Building.
+What makes this building particularly interesting is the company, Allied Properties, who bought it in 1998, chose to keep the old building in place, opting to painstakingly retrofit it and build over-top, rather than demolish it.

 I heard all about the enormous effort the company undertook to make that happen, during the tour I took as part of the “Doors Open Event”.